 The following brochures, handouts and posters are available for online viewing and printing.
 If you need professionally printed copies for an event, please contact us.

 The Cure JM Foundation produces a monthly newsletter with the latest news and updates about Juvenile Myositis.
 Please click below to read past issues of the Family News.
-Read the Newsletter Family News: October 2022 Family News: September 2022 Family News: August 2022 Family News: July 2022 Family News: June 2022
+Read the Newsletter Family News: December 2022 Family News: November 2022 Family News: October 2022 Family News: September 2022 Family News: August 2022 Family News: July 2022 […]

 Cure JM has created resources and connections for over 4,000 patients and families in 40 different countries—including regional JM family support representatives throughout the U.S.